 Our Dwelling Fire Basic policy offers coverage for “other structures” located on the residence premises.
 For example: a detached garage or a shed may be considered an “other structure.”

-Other Structures (Coverage B) Limit: 0% to 20% of Coverage A
+Other Structures (Coverage B) Limits: 0% to 20% of Coverage A

 If chosen, your personal belongings are covered on an actual cash value basis if the dwelling suffers a covered loss.
 Some examples of the contents you may elect to cover are furniture and appliances.